H2-data/MA_Formulary_Evaluation/README.md

 <img width="1172" height="276" alt="image" src="https://github.com/user-attachments/assets/3fd6f8d3-624b-4afa-bd60-828e7659064a" />
 <br>

-- I standardized the data using the percent rank compisite score so the visuals look more balanced, but it's important to note a couple of things.
-Firstly, when using the raw numbers, it's clear that Kymriah is an extreme outlier.
+- I standardized the data using the percent rank compisite score so the visuals look more balanced, but I wanted to mention a dosage price outlier here.
+When using the raw numbers, it's clear that Kymriah is an extreme outlier in terms of it's pricing.
 I pointed this out briefly in the Python outlier section, but I also wanted to reference it here.
 If a MA policy is being evaluated for formulary adjustment, Kymriah will likely always be the first to be adjusted.

-[insert visual here]
+[insert visual showing Kymriah as an Outlir here]

 - In my original analysis, I wanted a medication's growth metrics to factor into the final score, and I have an SQL section dedicated to calculating growth metrics linked here.
 However, it appears that most medications don't change much from year to year.
 Every medication grows less than 1% from 2021-2022 and 2022-2023, As shown by the output below.
 This means that when considering future plan adjustments, it might be best to just use the average price per dose for the previous year.